giampiportatile/PREPARE-Challenge-Phase-3/README.md

 ## Data
 Copy the 5 files of the competition (social determinants track) into the data/raw folder.

-Note that the raw data is not available anymore on the DrivenData website, so we will assume the user downloaded them during the competition.
+Note that these files are not available anymore on the DrivenData website, so we will assume the user downloaded them during the competition.

 train_features.csv